 5) Make use of an Indian toilet seat

 To avoid any direct touch with the toilet surfaces, always use an Indian-style toilet rather than a western-style toilet.
-If you can’t find one, hover over the toilet seat without making touch with your skin, or make sure the toilet seat is clean before sitting on it.
+If a Western toilet is the only option, make sure the seat is sanitized first.
+For stubborn stains, it’s good to know how to clean toilet seat stains with proper disinfectants.

 6) Make sure to flush before leaving